Political impact of Taylor Swift

 Subject to media scrutiny, Swift has been praised and criticized by all sides of the political spectrum.
 In the early 2010s, some neo-Nazis theorized Swift as their "Aryan" media figure, motivated by her political silence; however, after her open support for Democrats, conservative media outlets alleged she is a "Pentagon psy-op" of a Democrat-led U.S. government.
 Trumpists and the right wing have derided her "woke" liberal and feminist views.
-On the other hand, some liberal commentators consider Swift's political activism as performative and inadequate, with some even accusing her of being duplictious and MAGA undercover.
+On the other hand, some liberal commentators consider Swift's political activism as performative and inadequate, with some even accusing her of being duplicitous and MAGA undercover.
 According to The Times, even though Swift is left-aligned, a portion of the right wing still "covet" her, making her a unifying entity that could help bridge the political divide of the U.S. by drawing various demographics to her cause.
 She has caused unprecedented increases in voter registrations and inspired a variety of legislations, dubbed "the Taylor Swift effect".
 Various surveys have reported her approval ratings to be higher than those of Biden and Trump, attributing her political sway in the U.S. to her status as an anomalous American cultural icon.
-Trump has frequently, and inconsistently, criticized Swift.
+Trump has frequently and inconsistently criticized Swift over the years.

 Some journalists consider Swift a soft power.
 Her fanbase, the Swifties, have been compared to a voting bloc in electoral politics.
 Various heads of government of the world, such as Justin Trudeau, Liz Truss, Rishi Sunak, Keir Starmer, Leni Robredo, Gabriel Boric, Emmanuel Macron, and Ulf Kristersson, consider Swift a positive influence on citizens; Chinese state media has consistently praised Swift.
-On the other hand, Swifties have been the target of extremist attacks such as the 2024 Southport stabbings and the ISIS-assisted Vienna terrorism plot.
+On the other hand, fans have been the target of extremist attacks such as the 2024 Southport stabbings and the ISIS-assisted Vienna terrorism plot.